 Earlier in the year the family Baldrick, along with yours truly and the missus, took a trip down to Amiens to spend a few days exploring the battlefields of the Somme.

-Back in April I posted a handful of photographs of our adventures, and this post begins an occasional series which will show you some of the places we visited in a bit more detail.
+Back in April I posted a handful of photographs of our adventures, and this is the first in a series of posts which will show you round the places we visited in a bit more detail.
 Time constraints meant I had to choose carefully the places I most wanted to see; by the end of the trip many of my objectives had been achieved, along with a considerable number of unexpected twists and turns, which tend, thankfully, to occur on our expeditions.

 Now, this website is primarily a website that shows you round the British cemeteries and memorials in Flanders (yeah, you know that), and quite frankly I have neither the time nor inclination to re-tell the story of the Battle of the Somme.
 Books and websites do that admirably.
 Suffice to say that by the end of the first day of the battle the British had suffered nearly 60,000 casualties, with almost 20,000 of these killed.
 Few of the first day objectives had been attained, and the stage was set for a further four and a half months of bloodshed before the onset of winter ended the offensive.